AUTHORS OF REMEMBER THE TIME: PROTECTING MICHAEL JACKSON IN HIS FINAL DAYS

 Bill & Javon: Both of us were always huge fans of Michael even before working for him.
 Bill still has all the old 45 singles from growing up with the Jackson 5.
 Javon literally had “Smooth Criminal” set up as his ringtone when he got the call to come and work for Mr. Jackson.
-Neither of us ever believed the allegations made against him, or any of the other crazy things printed in the media.
-He always seemed so sweet and soft spoken, like he couldn't hurt a fly.
+Neither of us ever believed the allegations made against him or any of the other crazy things printed in the media.
+He always seemed so sweet and soft-spoken, like he couldn't hurt a fly.

-Unfortunately, as with many celebrities whose lives are distorted by the tabloids, you don’t believe what’s being said but you you don’t have the personal knowledge to say different.
+Unfortunately, as with many celebrities whose lives are distorted by the tabloids, you don’t believe what’s being said but you don’t have the personal knowledge to say different.
 So when we were given the opportunity to work for him, we paid more attention to him and his actions and we saw things that validated what we’d always wanted to believe about him.
 We saw how much of a hands-on father he was, how he cared so much for the less fortunate.
-So, our opinions of him didn’t really change, but it was nice to learn that that the Michael Jackson we supported as fans was not the Michael Jackson that had been reported in the media.
+So, our opinions of him didn’t really change, but it was nice to learn that the Michael Jackson we supported as fans were not the Michael Jackson that had been reported in the media.

 MJJC: Did Michael ever invite fans inside his home to hang out?

-Bill & Javon: Mr. Jackson often invited fans in to visit at Neverland, but the houses he rented in Las Vegas were not the same.
+Bill & Javon: Mr. Jackson often invited fans in to visit Neverland, but the houses he rented in Las Vegas were not the same.
 They were not homes he wanted to show off and entertain in.
 They were just places to stay, really.
 So we never had the fans come inside.
 Most of the time we spent visiting with the fans was in the car, on the way in and out of the house.
 We’d always stop and he’d say hello and chat for a bit.

 While living in Las Vegas, Mr. Jackson was looking for a new limousine, and one summer evening we arranged for him to take a test drive in an SUV stretch limousine.
 The vehicle seated sixteen people.
 As we pulled out from the driveway, there were about five fans sitting outside the gate.
-Mr. Jackson directed the driver to stop the vehicle, he rolled the window down, and asked the fans if they wanted to go for a ride.
+Mr. Jackson directed the driver to stop the vehicle, rolled the window down, and asked the fans if they wanted to go for a ride.
 Then he opened the door and they jumped in.
 We drove around for about 45 minutes, and Mr. Jackson and his fans just casually chatted.
-As nerve racking as it was for us as security, all went well.
+As nerve-racking as it was for us as security, all went well.
 He loved it and so did they.

 MJJC: Did you ever hear Michael talk without his falsetto?